+The previous table reflects the realities of HES’ current design relative to the approach used by in Massachusetts and Rhode Island: the Connecticut air-seal-during-assessment approach results in less average savings per customer but generates some savings – and therefore some value - for a larger percentage of participating customers.
+This relative leads to an important policy question: What program design is preferable – one that results in less savings at more homes or more savings at fewer homes?
+Or does a third option exist?

 Lighting savings remain steady

-After air sealing and insulation, lighting – specifically screw-in LEDs – are the next largest contributor to program savings.
+After air sealing and insulation, lighting – specifically screw-in LEDs – were the next largest contributor to program savings in 2019.
 Similar to the weatherization measures, the study generated statistically significant and stable billing analysis results for lighting (i.e., whole-home lighting) at the statewide level.
-The per-bulb results—calculated by dividing the average household lighting savings by the average number of LEDs installed—are summarized in Table 19.
+The per-bulb results – calculated by dividing the average household lighting savings by the average number of LEDs installed, which was 20 for HES and 21 for HES-IE – are summarized in Table 19.

 The savings determined from this study (R1983) are nearly identical to the previous evaluation (R1603), which was completed four years prior.
 This consistency indicates that the program’s lighting savings are stable over time.
 The results are also consistent with a recent market rate (EnergyWise) and income eligible (Income Eligible Single Family) program evaluations in Rhode Island, which ranged from 15-18 kWh/year.